Welcome to Canada!

 If you have significant ties to Canada, such as family relationships, memberships in Canadian organizations or Canadian property, you may be required to file a Canadian income tax return.

-The first income tax return for most new Canadians covers all income earned from the date of arrival until the end of the year.
+The first income tax return for most newcomers to Canada covers all income earned from the date of arrival until the end of the year.

-It is important to keep good records of when you arrived in Canada, because income you earned before you arrived to Canada (Foreign Income) is not subject to Canadian taxes.
+It is important to practice good record keeping when you arrive in Canada, because income you earned before you arrived (Foreign Income) is not subject to Canadian taxes.

 Once you are a Canadian resident for tax purposes, however, you have to declare all income from anywhere in the world on your tax return.
 You can avoid paying some, or all, foreign taxes if Canada has a Tax Treaty with the country that you earned income in.
 You may be required to provide that country with a Certificate of Residency.
 The Certificate of Residency informs the foreign government that you have file income tax returns in Canada as a Canadian resident for tax purposes.

 The T1135 Foreign Income Verification Statement is needed to report foreign property (including real estate, brokerage accounts, etc.) worth over $100,000 even if you earn no income during the year.